 Tell your doctor if you have ever had:

 a weak immune system (caused by disease or by using certain medicines);

 any allergies; or

-a personal or family history of diabetes, cataracts, or glaucoma.
+(in you or a family member) diabetes, cataracts, or glaucoma.

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether budesonide will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 If you have taken budesonide during pregnancy, tell your doctor if your newborn baby has symptoms such as weakness, irritability, vomiting, or feeding problems.

 Budesonide is not approved for use by anyone younger than 18 years old.